SBobbe/blog-posts/Markdown_best_practices.md

 * Your project may include specialized documentation, such as complicated equations or proprietary notation

 ## When to ignore the style guide

+Of course, you don't always need to follow a style guide, especially if your project is personal, your team is small, or you're writing for non-technical audiences.
+Markdown was created to help make formatting plaintext easier, and was not created alongside a singular style guide.
+Much like any language, it serves many purposes and can be used informally or even artistically.

+The following situations support throwing away the style guide and sculpting Markdown to your will:

+* You're not worried about how the "raw" Markdown looks
+* You're using Markdown for personal tasks such as note-taking or list-making
+* You have an urgent update to make that cannot wait for strict adherence to formatting rules